paddygriffin/Data-Representation-and-Querying-Project-Playgrounds/README.md

 * Equipment
 * Parking

+Which I think will be very beneficial for the community and others around Co.Galway.

 ## About the data
 This dataset was received in Comma Separated Values (CSV) format, and was downloaded from [*data.gov.ie*](https://data.gov.ie/dataset/playgrounds-county-galway).
 The CSV file contains 63 rows, the first being a header row with the names of each field.